512 West 22nd Street

 The 22nd Street lobby includes a curated event space for tenant use and features a landscaped viewing garden visible on approach to the elevator banks.
 The office spaces above have been designed to create professional environments that support the well-being of employees.
 Large, light-filled floors with a state-of-the-art overhead air distribution system are adaptable to a wide range of users, engineered for comfort and high-performance, with highly filtered outdoor air and high-performance building controls.

-Taking cues from the High Line’s artfully woven, dynamic green corridor that connects the surrounding urban infrastructure, 512 West 22nd Street features over 15,000 square feet of outdoor space for occupant use.
+Taking cues from the High Line’s artfully woven, dynamic green corridor that connects the surrounding urban infrastructure, 512 West 22nd Street features over 15,000 square feet of outdoor space designed in collaboration with MKM Landscape Architecture for occupant use.
 Located adjacent to the “Chelsea Thicket” portion of the High Line, landscaped terraces are cut into the building’s profile on every floor, integrating nature into the workplace and offering intimate views of the adjacent trees and planted spaces.
 Outside areas are populated solely with native species, connecting tenants to the natural history of the land.
 Along the High Line, continuous stepped terraces from levels two to four are designed for outdoor circulation, events, and other uses by tenants.
 At the second and third floors, the branches of the thicket meet the overhang above, merging into a canopy.
 Ascending to the fourth floor terrace and rising above the tree line opens sightlines to the city and Hudson River beyond.